No matter where I am, "on the road again" is where I want to be - just 'me and Mike and a dog named Henry' - how I love being a free woman!

 Directions to Newport Pier from Balboa Pier: From the parking lot at Balboa Pier, turn left onto E. Balboa Blvd which will become W. Balboa Blvd.
 Continue for almost 2 miles and follow the signs to Newport Pier.
 It's always easy since the ocean is your guide!
 You can park in the metered lot and have another walk along the beach.
 You'll see many more surfers here and they're on regular boards rather than the boogie boards and the skin boards.
 (I've gone to Newport Beach at 6:30 in the morning and there are plenty of surfers in the water at this time of day when the waves are good and the day's work hasn't started).

 There's a charming little seaside scene set up so you can take some interesting pictures.
-Walk down to the end of the pier and you can stop for a drink at the Newport Pier Grill and Sushi Restaurant that has outdoor seating where you can watch the crash of the waves, the fisherman pulling up all manner of marine life from the pier below, and perhaps a sea lion or two frolicking around the pilings and trying to catch a snack on the fishermen's bait.
-Of course you'll have a chance to take some up-close pictures of seagulls and pelicans along your walk!
-If you plan on heading out to Huntington Beach, just take a few pictures here, and off you go to Joe's Crab Shack back on the PCH.
+Walk down to the end of the pier where you can watch the crash of the waves, the fisherman pulling up all manner of marine life, and perhaps a sea lion or two frolicking around the pilings and trying to catch a snack on the fishermen's bait.
+Of course, you'll have a chance to take some up-close pictures of seagulls and maybe a pelican or two on your way back to the car.

 Ruby's Restaurant at Huntington Beach Pier